NoSleepTillLambos/IronBound/README.md

 <!-- Briefly explain your concept ideation process -->
 ## Concept Process

-The concept was obviously largely around whatsapp, that formed a large part of the ideation for me and helped me gauge where i wanted certain features to be and where i wanted everythign to be lined up
+Developing the wireframes and figuring out how i wanted the user to navigate the app, authentication, dashboard views and detailed views with the respected data sets
+![image10][image10]
+![image8][image8]
+![image9][image9]

 <!-- DEVELOPMENT PROCESS -->
 ## Development Process